 Like many in the hospitality industry, Chef Leslie was out of a job when the COVID-19 pandemic hit — but she didn't sit idly by.
 Instead, she used her downtime to put her experience and recipes to paper, and published "The NYC Quarantine Cookbook," which she describes as "funny, and a little off-color."

-When lockdown ended, Chef Leslie was thrilled to go back to her usual haunts, including sunset sails on the local chartered sailboat "The Shearwater."
-Being back on the water moved her to tears.
+When lockdown ended, Chef Leslie was thrilled to return to her usual haunts, including sunset sails on the local chartered sailboat "The Shearwater."
+It was on one such sail around Manhattan that the next chapter of Chef Leslie’s life and professional career began.

-"I’d been going on the boat for years since it docks so close to my condo and [I] had made friends with the owner, Tom," she says.
+"I’d been going on the boat for years since it docks so close to my condo, and [I] had made friends with the owner, Tom," she says.
 "So we’re on that first sail back and Tom said, 'I need a caterer to do the private charters, wine and cheese sails, that kind of stuff.
 You’re a chef now, do you want to do it?' and I just said ‘Yes.
 That would be a dream.'"

-From that moment, things took off.
 Chef Leslie and the captains collaborated to make what she describes as a sailboat-friendly menu.

 "No sauces, no things like sesame seeds, berries, the kind of stuff that falls on the deck and makes a mess," she says.

 "Do it," she says.
 "Chase your dream.
-I took out a home equity loan on my condo and I would do it again if I had to.
+I took out a home equity loan on my condo, and I would do it again if I had to.
 When people ask me, 'You quit law and now you’re a chef on a sailboat?'
 I’m like, 'Yeah, [and] you can put that on my gravestone.
 I’m proud of it — it’s the dream of my life."